Changi Murals: The five murals

 All of them were subjects which are at the very heart of Christian belief.
-The completed murals uplifted the spirits of the POWs and sick when they sought refuge in the Chapel.
-Stanley never put his name on any of his paintings as he considered them "a gift to God".
+The completed murals uplifted the spirits of the POWs and sick when they sought refuge in the chapel.
+Warren never put his name on any of his paintings as he considered them "a gift to God".
 In May 1944, Block 151 with the St Luke Chapel's inspiring murals was designated to become a store for an airfield nearby.
 The lower portion of St Luke in Prison mural was almost completely destroyed when it was demolished to make a link to an adjoining room.
-The walls of the Chapel were distempered over, hiding the murals from view.
-Stanley was later sent to Kranji in the north of Singapore, not far from the Causeway to Malaya, and remained there until the Japanese surrender on 15 August 1945.
-After the war, Stanley returned to England believing that his murals had been destroyed by Allied bombing towards the end of the war.
+The walls of the chapel were distempered over, hiding the murals from view.
+Warren was later sent to Kranji in the north of Singapore, not far from the Causeway to Malaya, and remained there until the Japanese surrender on 15 August 1945.
+After the war, Warren returned to England believing that his murals had been destroyed by Allied bombing towards the end of the war.
 He married and became an art teacher at the Sir William Collins School, later South Camden Community School and currently Regent High School in Somers Town, London.

 Rediscovery

 Forgotten for nearly 13 years, the Changi Murals were accidentally rediscovered in 1958 by servicemen of the Royal Air Force (RAF) occupying the Roberts Barracks.
-The Chapel was again used as a store, and later as accommodation by the RAF.
+The chapel was again used as a store, and later as accommodation by the RAF.
 Once rediscovered, the distemper coating covering the murals was carefully removed – four complete murals and the top-quarter of a fifth were revealed.
 As there was no signature on any of the murals, a search for the artist was undertaken but failed after initial investigations.
 By a stroke of luck, the artist's name came to light in the RAF Changi Education Library of all places.
 A reader came across a book titled The Churches of the Captivity in Malaya, mentioning about the Chapel of St Luke in Roberts Barracks and the artist's name – Bombardier Stanley Warren.
 The Daily Mirror was notified and again went to work looking for the known artist.
 In February 1959, he was found living in London with his wife and son.
 He was shocked when he saw the photo of his mural of the Crucifixion, when a keen-eyed colleague of his showed him the papers.